SmartFox289/Gilhari_AWS/README.md

 We have shown two scenerios to describe the use of Gilhari:

-**simpleExample:**
+### **simpleExample:**
-This part of the project uses an object model consisting of objects of type Employee.
-It shows the use of the Gilhari microservice to exchange JSON data for a simple object model with a (local or AWS) database.
+This example illustrates a simple case of **HR management**, where employee details are stored in a relational database.
+This part of the project utilizes an object model consisting of Employee objects and demonstrates the use of the Gilhari microservice to exchange JSON data for a **simple** object model with a (local or AWS) database.

-**manyToManyExample:**
+### **manyToManyExample:**

-This part of the project uses an object model consisting of many-to-many relationship between objects of type User and Project.
-It demonstrates the use of Gilhari microservice for managing the exchange of JSON data for a complex object model with a (local or AWS) database.
+The many-to-many example showcases a **collaboration portal** where multiple users collaborate on various projects, creating a many-to-many relationship between users and projects.
+This part of the project uses an object model that includes a many-to-many relationship between User and Project objects.
+It demonstrates the use of Gilhari microservice to manage the exchange of JSON data for a **complex** object model with a (local or AWS) database.

 ## Softwares, Services and Packages used